NAGTeam/btclient/README.md

 # btclient

+# Please read before any push, bro!

-A very naif bitcoin client that can be used using QR-codes for sharing a bunch of satoshis.
+A very naif bitcoin client that can be used using QR-codes for sending a bunch of satoshis.
 We'd expect to write few lines of code, keeping lots of logic in the hand of good javascript libraries.